Marseille sign Arsenal midfielder Guendouzi on season-long loan

 What was said?

-A statement on Marseille's website confirming the deal read: "Mattoo Guendouzi has signed up with Olympique de Marseille for a one-year loan with option to buy.
+A statement on Marseille's website confirming the deal read: "Matteo Guendouzi has signed up with Marseille for a one-year loan with an option to buy.

-"Guendouzi is a modern midfielder, technically strong and with good passing quality.
+"Guendouzi is a modern midfielder, technically strong and with good passing ability.

-"A player of character, he has a good vision of the game.
-These qualities he will undoubtedly be able to share with the Olympic Marseille team."
+"A player of character, he has a good view of the game.
+These qualities he will undoubtedly be able to share with the Marseille team."

 How much did Marseille pay for Guendouzi?

-The French side will then pay around £9m ($12m) to turn the move permanent in the summer of 2022.
+The French side will then pay around £9 million ($12m) to turn the move permanent in the summer of 2022.

 In all, Arsenal will receive around £10m ($14m) for the France U-21 international.